|Box Score||Season Stats|

 MIAMI HURRICANES POSTGAME NOTES

 · With the win, Miami is now 14-20 in postseason tournaments, including 6-11 in the NCAA Tournament.
-The Hurricanes have three NCAA Tournament wins in the past seven seasons after having three prior in program history.
+The Hurricanes have four NCAA Tournament wins in the past seven seasons after having two prior in program history.
 Miami also upped its record to 7-1 at home in postseason play, including 3-0 in the NCAA Tournament.

 · Hayes’ double-double was the first by a Hurricane in the NCAA Tournament since Shawnice “Pepper” Wilson finished with 15 points and 18 rebounds at Iowa on March 24, 2013.